Seton’s RN Residency

 - Become a confident and competent professional nurse.

 - Achieve the knowledge, skills, and attitudes required for safe, quality care.

 - Transition to a nursing professional in a faith based, not -for-profit health care organization that provides person centric service throughout the care continuum.

-(2) What motivated Seton to introduce the Versant RN Residency?
+(2) What motivated Seton to introduce the RN Residency?

-(3) How is Seton’s Versant RN Residency different from typical internships or “homegrown” residency programs?
+(3) How is Seton’s RN Residency different from typical internships or “homegrown” residency programs?

-Seton’s Versant RN Residency is an evidence-based, proven education and training system designed specifically to address the needs of the newly licensed nurse.
-Evidence-based nursing is the process by which nurses make clinical decisions using the best available research evidence to guide their clinical decisions.
-RN residents are supported by a network of senior nurses who act as mentors, supervisors and facilitators.
+Seton’s RN Residency is an evidence-based, using best practices to address the role adaption and transition shock common to newly licensed nurses.
+RN residents are supported by a network of senior nurses who act as coaches, preceptors, and facilitators.